ay-ay-vasilev/SDL2Game/README.md

 - Default behavior for enemies.

 Maintenance:
-- Remove string_view reference parameters if they are casted to strings.
+- Remove string_view reference parameters if they are casted to strings!
 - Fix new warnings.
 - Delete textures properly ?
 - Add implementation files for Components.